jekyll/jekyll/site/docs/migrations.md

 {% endhighlight %}

 <div class="note warning">
-  <h5>Jekyll-import needs you to manually install some dependencies.</h5>
+  <h5>Jekyll-import, requires you to manually install some dependencies.</h5>
   <p markdown="1">If you are importing you blog from Drupal 6,7, Joomla,
   Mephisto, Movable Type, Textpattern or Typo (with mysql db), you need to install `mysql` and `sequel` gems.
 If you are importing from WordPress database, you